davlin0222/octopus-booking/readme.md

 5. Run the SQL dump stored in the database-setup.sql file which is placed in the root of the repository.

-    - If you receive the error "No database selected" add the use database statement before the rest of the SQL statements.
+    - If you receive the error "No database selected", add the _use database statement_ before the rest of the SQL statements.
         ```sql
         USE octopus_booking;
         -- Plus the rest of the SQL dump from database.sql underneath.